 And now I’m showing you another lighting design by Max called Bottle Pendant.
 Maybe Max thought that ‘less is more’, I don’t know.
 One thing I do know is that this is definitely a very nice and simple pendant.
 The blue electric cord in the cork gives the design a nice touch.
 Just looking at these lights hanging in midair makes me feel at ease.

 Photos © Max Ashford

 The Bottle Pendant lights are constructed of discarded bottles.
 Max Ashford: “These lights emit a warming glow around the shade whilst producing a focused spot below.”

-If you like this Bottle Pendeant light than you should really take a look at Quercus, the other design by Max Ashford using a discarded bottle.
+If you like this Bottle Pendant light than you should really take a look at Quercus, the other design by Max Ashford using a discarded bottle.